 "Becoming a lawyer means being an advocate for those who cannot speak for themselves," she says.
 "Jesus is the best advocate of all.
 He advocates on our behalf because He knows we cannot do it ourselves.
 I desire to be an advocate for others in the same way."

-Looking back on his 1L and 2L years at Regent Law, Ryan Reyes ‘14—who is now a 3L—says he values the tight-knit community he has found and the practical experience he has gained as a Regent Law student.
+Reflecting on his 1L and 2L years at Regent Law, Ryan Reyes '14 says he values Regent's tight-knit community and the practical experience he has gained as a law student.

 “My classmates are so helpful,” he says.
 “They’ll give you their notes.
 They’ll give you their outlines.
 That’s the big difference between Regent and other law schools: the people you attend law school with.”